-A system that allows users to submit photos to a database of images to ban (like the aforementioned facebook messenger system).
+A system that allows users to submit photos to a database of images to ban.
 A human reviews the image to ensure it is an image that deserves banning (and that the image is say, not the Coca-Cola logo).
 If approved, this hash gets added to the database and is checked against whenever a new image is uploaded.
 If this new image’s hash collides with the banned hash, the image is prevented from being uploaded.

 If a malicious user were to somehow trick the human reviewer into accepting the Coca-Cola logo as a banned image, the database could be ‘poisoned’ by containing hashes of images that should be sharable.
 In fact we just need the human reviewer to accept an image that has a hash-collision with the Coca-Cola logo!
 This human-fooling task can be accomplished with our learned generative model.